Get insider access

 42" 48" 55" 65" 77" 83"

-The LG G2 OLED and LG C3 OLED are comparable TVs, each with their particularities.
-The G2 doesn't come with a stand, but a slim wall mount is included in the box.
-It also has a fully flat profile that lets the TV completely flush with the wall when wall-mounted.
+The LG G2 OLED and the LG C3 OLED are comparable TVs, each with their particularities.
+The G2 doesn't come with a stand but a slim wall mount is included in the box.
+It also has a fully flat profile that lets the TV be completely flush with the wall when wall-mounted.
 The G2 can also get a bit brighter than the C3; however, you won't see much difference in actual usage.
 The C3 supports DTS audio formats while the G2 doesn't, so the newer model is a better fit for a home entertainment setup.

 LG C2 OLED